slz2003/RFCScope_Errata_Filtering/Errata_filtering/Result_manual/9825-7/packetizer_raw_output.md

 Increase the '../' depth in the when expressions so that the path inside derived-from-or-self() correctly reaches the rt:control-plane-protocol ancestor.

+**Severity:** High
+  *Basis:* Since the mis-scoped expression always evaluates to false, the intended admin-tag sub-TLV nodes will never be instantiated, rendering parts of the YANG module non‐functional.

+**Confidence:** High

 ---

 ## Report 2: 9825-7-2